-- For an exam score < 70.0% by taking a customized NBME exam that covers the entire content of the course. - For a summative quiz score < 70.0%, by taking a faculty written exam that covers the content included on the summative quizzes.
+- For an exam score < 70.0% by taking a customized NBME exam that covers the entire content of the course. - For a summative quiz score < 70.0% (Foundations of Medicine 1) by taking a faculty written exam that covers the content included on the summative quizzes.
 Quiz content remediation will occur prior to the end of the course. - For an OSCE score < 80.0% remediation as determined by the Clinical Skills Director